What We Do

 Established in 2013, CANIC is an open organization that includes members from the Universities of Alberta, Calgary, and Lethbridge who share a common interest in neuroimaging and who employ a wide variety of technologies to develop solutions to the biggest questions in brain science.

-The Pain, Cannabis, Opioid program aims to connect researchers, clinical practitioners, trainees, industry, and government from across the province to accelerate discoveries and improve pain management for Albertans.
+The Pain, Cannabis, & Opioids program aims to connect researchers, clinical practitioners, trainees, industry, and government from across the province to accelerate discoveries and improve pain management for Albertans.

 Purpose